Hana-Kimi (TV series): Special

 A television special with the regular cast reprising their roles was subsequently produced, and was broadcast on October 12, 2008.

 The story starts off half a year after Mizuki's secret of being a girl has revealed.
 It is near Valentine's Day, and Sano and Nakatsu are talking about the last week of summer vacation.
 The story then flashes back to the last week of summer holidays, which is between episodes seven and eight.

 The shooting started on March 19, 2008.
 A conference was held on September 18, 2008, announcing the completion of the special, subtitled Sotsugyōshiki and Nana to Hanbunwa Special (卒業式&7と1/2話スペシャル).

 Differences

-There are many differences between the comic series and the television drama.
+There are many differences between the manga and the television drama.
 Though the concept and characters are the same, the story is described differently.
 For example, in the comics Sano became injured from saving his friend, while in the drama he became injured from saving Mizuki.
 Genders are also different in the drama.
 Akiha is male in the comics, but portrayed as female in the drama.
 In the comes, Sano found out Mizuki's true gender when he accidentally "felt her up", but in the drama Sano finds out Mizuki is female when he overhears Mizuki talking to her brother.
 Nakatsu also finds out about Mizuki's gender a lot earlier in the drama, while in the comics he finds out Mizuki's true gender along with everyone else.